oursky/tslint-oursky/README.md

 ### oursky-ban-imports

-This rule allows you to ban named imports from specific modules.
+This rule allows you to ban imports from specific modules.

+If you want to ban namespace import `import * as a from "m";`, use `*`.

+If you want to ban default import `import a from "m";`, use `default`.

 This rule is not enabled by default because we do not know what you want to ban.